UpCloudLtd/upcloud-php-api/README.md

 ## Usage

-Please follow the [installation procedure](#installation--usage) and then run the following:
+Please follow the [installation procedure](#installation--usage) and then run the following (*NOTE*: In real production applications you should use for example ENV variables instead of inserting credentials directly to code and to version control):

 ```php
 <?php